 Please check the MD5 checksum of the downloaded image to ensure that it has not been tampered with or corrupted during the mirroring process.
-For example type md5 R-3.1.0-enowloopard.pkg in the Terminal application to print the MDS checksum for the R-3.1.0-snowleopard.pkg image.
-On Mac OS X 10.7 and later you can also validate the signature using selectif.-e-beck-signature R-3.1.0-snowleopard.pkg
+For md5 R-3.1.0-snowleopard.pkg in the Terminal application to print the MD5 checksum for the R-3.1.0-snowleopard.pkg image.
+On Mac OS X 10.7 and later you can also validate the signature using pagutil --check-signature R-3,1,0-snowleopard.pkg